Papooch/nestjs-cls/README.md

 # Request ID

 Because of a shared storage, CLS is an ideal tool for tracking request (correlation) ids for the purpose of logging.
-This package provides an option to automatically generate request ids in the middleware and also provides a way to provide a custom ID generator function.
+This package provides an option to automatically generate request ids in the middleware, if you pass `{ generateId: true }` to the middleware options.
+By default, the generated is a string based on `Math.random()`, but you can provide a custom function in the `idGenerator` option.

 This function receives the `Request` as the first parameter, which can be used in the generation process.